blackfireio/documentation/builds-cookbooks/player.rst

 .. code-block:: blackfire

-    name "A build made of scenario"
+    name "A set of scenarios"

     # Default endpoint
-    # Can be override with option "--endpoint=http://newendpoint.com"
+    # Can be overridden with the "--endpoint=http://newendpoint.com" option
     endpoint "http://example.com/"

     scenario